3C0D/writing-assistant-pro/.kilocode/rules/rules.md

 - **Prevent technical debt**: Apply these rules consistently
 - **Update dependencies**: Keep packages current and secure
 - **Maintain tests**: Ensure all new code has appropriate test coverage
+- **Code linting**: Run `uv run python scripts/run_ruff.py` at the end of each code modification to check and correct automatically
+- **Application testing**: To check if the application works after modifications, run `uv run python scripts/run_dev.py`

 ---